GFM Test Document

 Please note that in the GiellaLT documentation system, only the first header on a page can be level 1, it is used as the page title.
 All subsequent headers must be level 2 or more, with level 2 being the top level header for the document content.

-This also means that in the generated table of content (to the left) only contains level 2 or more headers.
+This also means that the generated table of content (to the left) only contains level 2 or more headers.

 One can use one of *